Covington has clutch debut, Rockets outlast Lakers 121-111 - WHIZ News

-James Harden managed just 14 points while the Rockets unveiled the latest version of their commitment to small ball by not playing anybody taller than 6-foot-7 against the hulking Lakers.
+James Harden managed just 14 points, but Westbrook picked up the scoring slack before Covington had several big moments down the stretch.
+The final surge sent the Rockets to a major road win in their first attempt at playing without a center in coach Mike D’Antoni’s latest brainstorm.

+“Every time you try something different, these guys have got to believe in it,” D’Antoni said.
+“And this helps a lot, because if you come in here and get spanked and they’re all little, it’s like, ‘Oh, maybe we can’t do this.’
+So they’re fired up to keep trying.
+It’s just one game, but the confidence is good.”

-Anthony Davis and the Lakers capitalized inside, but Houston still rallied from a late four-point deficit and ended the game on a 19-5 surge highlighted by two of Covington’s four 3-pointers.
-The veteran shooter was acquired from Minnesota on Wednesday in a four-team trade.
+Anthony Davis and the Lakers capitalized inside on the Rockets’ diminutive defenders, but Houston still rallied from a late four-point deficit and ended the game on a 19-5 surge highlighted by two of Covington’s four 3-pointers.
+The veteran was acquired from Minnesota on Wednesday in a four-team trade, and he tried to adjust quickly to being the tallest player on the floor for his new squad.

+“Means a lot, just being able to come in and make a major impact,” Covington said.
+“It just shows that my coaches and my teammates believe in me.”

 Harden took just 10 shots in his follow-up to back-to-back 40-point games, but Westbrook returned from a one-game absence with a sprained thumb and had a huge performance in the Rockets’ fourth straight win.

-Houston gave up big man Clint Capela to acquire Covington, leaving the club with an uncommonly small roster even by the Rockets’ standards.
-They still have 7-footers Tyson Chandler and Isaiah Hartenstein on the roster, but neither got playing time at Staples Center.

-Danuel House Jr., who is listed at 6-foot-6, was the tallest player in the Rockets’ starting lineup.
-Harden stepped into the center circle to lose the opening tip, while 6-foot-5 P.J.
-Tucker occupied the nominal center spot and attempted to guard the Lakers’ big men, but immediately got into foul trouble.

-Although Davis, Dwight Howard and JaVale McGee had a relatively easy time getting shots down low and grabbing rebounds in traffic, the Rockets’ small lineup created the offensive spacing and ball movement desired above all else by coach Mike D’Antoni.
-The Lakers adapted their own lineups, with Howard and McGee playing only a combined 20 minutes.
+Although Davis, Dwight Howard and JaVale McGee had a relatively easy time getting shots down low and grabbing rebounds in traffic, the Rockets’ small lineup created the offensive spacing and ball movement desired above all else by D’Antoni.

+“They hit some tough shots down the stretch, and we made some costly turnovers at the end,” Davis said.

 The Lakers got plenty of simple baskets down low, but the Rockets went 15 for 29 on 3-pointers in the first three quarters to keep it close.